smbox/smbox/algorithm_design.md

 ## Implementation Notes

-SMBOX is designed to be easy to use while providing powerful optimization capabilities.
+SMBOX is designed to be easy to use while providing powerful optimisation capabilities.
 Here are some implementation considerations:

 - **Default Parameter Spaces**: SMBOX includes pre-defined parameter spaces for common ML algorithms (Random Forest, XGBoost, etc.)
-- **Custom Objectives**: Users can define their own objective functions to optimize any metric
+- **Custom Objectives**: Users can define their own objective functions to optimise any metric
-- **Integration with MLflow**: Results can be tracked and visualized using MLflow
+- **Integration with MLflow**: Results can be tracked and visualised using MLflow
 - **Time Management**: The algorithm respects time budgets and gracefully terminates when time is up

 For code examples and usage patterns, please refer to the [README.md](README.md) file.